optimalisatie/webworker-preload/README.md

 ## Usage

 The tool consists of the method `preloadww` that will accept an array with resources to preload.
 The array should consist of URL's and optionally a resource specific callback.
-Instead of entering URI strings it is possible to provide an array with configuration objects.

 The ``preloadww`` method accepts an onLoad callback and an onError callback.
 The onLoad callback is always called upon completion, also when (some) files are on error.